-Why we’re big on beets: All about NO and the many benefits of beets
+Why we’re big on beets: All about Nitric Oxide (NO) and the many benefits of beets

 On top of being downright delicious, beets offer a great way to boost the performance of your most energy-intensive tissues, including your brain, heart, and other muscles.
 So, if you’re looking for the perfect training partner for your mental or physical workouts, beets have your back.
 And, if you’re looking for a natural way to support cardiovascular health and blood pressure, it’s hard to beat beets.